 Stories of Hope

-Bruce, Mantle Cell Survivor
+Bruce, Mantle Cell Lymphoma Survivor

 I was diagnosed with Stage III mantle cell lymphoma (MCL) in October of 2004 following a routine physical exam.
 I wasn’t feeling ill, but since I quit smoking many years ago, as a precaution, my primary care physician recommended having a computed tomography (CT) scan of my lungs to see if I had any residual damage.